1

 It’s true, their customer service has a reputation for being kinda sucky, but to be fair a lot of brands have bad customer service (especially the bigger companies).

-Even with their customer service, NordicTrack is still easily one of the best options when it comes to home treadmills.
+Even with their customer service, NordicTrack is still easily one of the best options when it comes to home treadmills, especially for folks looking for streaming options.

-The 2450 is part of the Commercial Series, which includes some of NordicTrack’s most popular treadmills (like the 1750 and 2950).
+Anyway, the 2450 is part of the Commercial Series, which also includes the 1750 and budget-friendlier 1250.

 Pros